City Hospital, Jersey City NJ

 Company of New Jersey, and the Provident

-Rather than demolish the historic complex on Montgomery Street, the Jersey City Redevelopment Agency
+Hoping to preserve the historic Medical Center, the Jersey City Redevelopment Agency

-and condominium apartments as well as commercial space and cultural venues.
+and condominium apartments with commercial space and cultural venues.

 George Filopoulos, president of Metrovest: "These structures could